mia-niznai/Mia-Niznai/README.md

 :kissing_heart:

-I'm Mia, (freshly graduate) junior full-stack developer, with former experience in non-governmental (human rights) organizations, script supervising for movies and human resources.
+I'm Mia, (freshly graduated) junior full-stack developer, with former experience in non-governmental (human rights) organizations, script supervising for movies and human resources.
 I am aiming for a hybrid position in a creative tech organization.
 My dream job would be in a company at the intersection between disciplines and technologies, with cross-disciplinary expertise and innovative projects with great impact for society.